 - Development of effective communications and mechanisms for resolving conflicts among the various participants.

-Nine Distinct Areas
+Nine Distinct Areas of Project Management Focus

 The Project Management Institute focuses on nine distinct areas requiring project manager knowledge and attention: